SAP/jenkins-library/documentation/docs/configuration.md

     index: 'SPLUNK INDEX'
     sendLogs: true
 ```

-Please note that the keyword ``Splunk`` inside the token needs to be there, as Splunk requires it for its authentication.
+Please note that the keyword `Splunk` inside the token needs to be there, as Splunk requires it for its authentication.
-``sendLogs`` is a boolean, if set to true, the Splunk hook will send the collected logs in case of a failure of the step.
+`sendLogs` is a boolean, if set to true, the Splunk hook will send the collected logs in case of a failure of the step.
 If no failure occurred, no logs will be sent.

-### How does the send data look alike?
+### How does the sent data look alike?

-In case of a failure, we send the collected messages in the field ``messages`` and the telemetry information in ``telemetry``.
+In case of a failure, we send the collected messages in the field `messages` and the telemetry information in `telemetry`.
 By default, piper sends the log messages in batches.
-The default length for the messages is ```1000```.
+The default length for the messages is `1000`.
 As an example:
-If you encounter an error in a step that created ```5k``` log messages, piper will send five messages containing the messages and the telemetry information.
+If you encounter an error in a step that created `5k` log messages, piper will send five messages containing the messages and the telemetry information.

 ```json
 {"messages":[